teorth/equational_theories/README.md

 Current visualizations, updated automatically:
 - An experimental tool for exploring the graph of equation implications is available [here](https://nicholas.carlini.com/tmp/view.html).
 It will be more fully integrated into the project in the near future.
+- An experimental tool to interactively explore a Hasse diagram of the graph is available [here](https://tsyrklevi.ch/eqviz/index.html?2)

 For guidelines on how to contribute, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.